We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-SusanR +0 points · almost 10 years ago Original Poster Sleep Commentator Researcher
+SusanR +0 points · about 10 years ago Original Poster Sleep Commentator Researcher

 In completing the survey, I was very interested to see the feedback graphs available at the end of the survey (after completing the survey, find the questions you are interested in, and click to see how your responses to compare to others).
 I was surprised to see how many members of our community report insomnia and depression!
 This brings up the complexity in treating sleep apnea, and the need to make sure that the many health needs of patients with sleep apnea are addressed comprehensively.
 What do you think about the survey graph responses?